 The independent petroleum marketing industry is a strong family-oriented industry.
 Many of the independent marketer companies operating today are second, third and even fourth generation companies, and some of those companies can trace their beginnings to the turn of the century and earlier, when the company founders sold wood, ice, coal and whale oil off the backs of horse-drawn wagons.

 The petroleum marketing industry in America is the most competitive in the world, both in terms of price and selection, and this country's independent petroleum marketers are largely responsible for that.

 Independent marketers are efficient and innovative business people, and they are fiercely competitive by nature.
 Those characteristics, combined with a strong emphasis on customer satisfaction and good old-fashioned service, have earned them the title of "The consumer's best friend in the petroleum marketing chain."

-The Petroleum Marketers Association of America (PMAA) is a federation of 47 state and regional trade associations representing approximately 8,000 independent petroleum marketers nationwide.Approximately 80 percent of the motor fuels (gasoline and diesel) and heating oil sold in the U.S. are sold by petroleum marketers.
-There are several thousand petroleum marketers operating in the U.S. Roughly 90 percent of these marketers are members of PMAA’s federated State and Regional trade associations, and are represented by PMAA at the Federal level.
-Visit their website at www.pmaa.org.
+The Energy Marketers of America (EMA) is a federation of 47 state and regional trade associations representing approximately 8,000 independent petroleum marketers nationwide.Approximately 80 percent of the motor fuels (gasoline and diesel) and heating oil sold in the U.S. are sold by petroleum marketers.
+There are several thousand petroleum marketers operating in the U.S. Roughly 90 percent of these marketers are members of EMA’s federated State and Regional trade associations, and are represented by EMA at the Federal level.
+Visit their website at www.energymarketersofamerica.org